 The impacts of global climate change and variability are becoming more evident with increased incidences of droughts, floods, hailstorms, more hot

 The impacts of climate change on water resources is a primary concern for local and global water resources management.

-The Climate Change Management Department was established in 2013 when the Ministry of Environment and Natural Resources Management and Ministry of Water Resources Planning and Development were merged to form the current Ministry of Environment, Water and Climate.
-The Climate Change Management Department has an establishment of 10 officers including the Director, the Deputy Director and the Executive Assistant.
+The Climate Change Management Department was established in 2013 when the Ministry of Environment and Natural Resources Management and Ministry of Water Resources Planning and Development were merged to form the current Ministry of Environment, Climate, Tourism, and Hospitality Industry.
+The Climate Change Management Department has an establishment of 10 officers including the Director, the Deputy Director, and the Executive Assistant.

 The Department is mandated with promoting best practices in climate change adaptation and mitigation strategies to enhance the country’s response and capacity to manage the impacts of climate change.
 The Department is tasked to:

 Carry out public awareness and training on climate change issues

 NDS 1 is our first 5 year Mid Term Plan aimed at realising the country’s Vision 2030

 Promote energy efficiency and creation of green jobs